Request

 Quick Overview

-• Handling of headers and cookies
+• Handles request headers and Cookies

-• Parsing of various parameters (path, query, form)
+• Parses various parameters (path, query, form)

 #[handler]